sflavelle/writing/Be Kind Rewind (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "*I can put the standard soul clause in there if you* really *want.
 I won't say no.*"

 "Eh, I'll pass."
 His eyes continued scanning the contract in front of him before, seemingly satisfied, he lowered it and gave a nod.
-"Yer showin' a different side with this, but I cannae find a problem with it."
+"Yer showin' a different side wi' this, but I cannae find a problem with it."

 "*I may have complicated feelings on the brat, but let me put it this way.
 I believe it's fair to say we all lose something if she goes.*"